V-MalM/web-scraping/README.md

 Used Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-* Jupyter Notebook ['mission_to_mars.ipynb'](/Mission_to_Mars/mission_to_mars.ipynb) has all the code to that was built to complete all scraping and analysis tasks.
+* Jupyter Notebook ['mission_to_mars.ipynb'](/Mission_to_Mars/mission_to_mars.ipynb) has the code that was built to complete all scraping and analysis tasks.
 The following outlines what data was scraped.

 ### NASA Mars News

 * Scraped the [Mars News Site](https://redplanetscience.com/) and collected the latest News Title and Paragraph Text.
-Stored the text to variables.
+Stored to variables.
 Also scraped the date of the article.

 <details>
 <summary><strong>Click to see an example!</strong></summary>